Overview

 🚗 Getting There

-Bản Giốc is 90km north of Cao Bằng city, along a mountain road that takes approximately 2.5–3 hours by motorbike.
-The road is scenic but demanding - winding, narrow in sections, and with occasional rough patches after rain.
-Most independent travellers ride from Cao Bằng city, either on their own motorbike or renting one in town.
-Guided motorbike tours from Cao Bằng are available and recommended for less experienced riders.
-There is no direct bus to the falls.
-The nearest accommodation is in Trùng Khánh town, 20km south, or guesthouses in Đàm Thủy village immediately beside the falls.
+Bản Giốc is 90km north of Cao Bằng city, around 2.5–3 hours by motorbike on winding mountain roads.
+Bus number 3 from Cao Bằng city runs directly to the falls - a practical option if Bản Giốc is your only stop.
+But the area around the falls has several worthwhile sites: Nguồm Ngao Cave (3km), Chùa Trúc Lâm Phật Tích, and Làng Đá Cổ Khuổi Ky.
+A motorbike is the only way to move between all of them without backtracking.
+Most independent travellers ride from Cao Bằng city, either on their own bike or renting one in town.
+Guided motorbike tours from Cao Bằng are available if you're not comfortable with the road conditions.
+The nearest overnight accommodation is in Trùng Khánh town, 20km south, or guesthouses in Đàm Thủy village beside the falls.

 What to Expect